 Some drinks are native to specific regions of Mexico.
 Others date back over centuries, have been created by specific indigenous groups, and were historically used in religious rituals and ceremonies!

-Pox is one drink to add to your radar.
-It originates from the state of Chiapas.
+Pox is one drink to add to your radar which originates from the state of Chiapas.

 It is pronounced ¨Posh¨ and you will find it on sale at various little stores and restaurants in San Cristobal de las Casas, Palenque, and all corners of the state.
-The drink is often used by witch doctors and sick individuals that are praying for a cure for their ailments in the Tzotzil villages of Zinacantan and Chamula.
+The drink is often used by “curanderos” (Mexican witch doctors).

 People believed that drinking the liquor would perform something of an exorcism on the body and remove any unwanted spirits from within.
 The burning sensation felt when swallowing the alcohol (because it was so strong) was believed to be the evil leaving the body.